Beyoncé (album): Music and lyrics

-Artwork, release and promotion
+Release and promotion

 Throughout 2013, Beyoncé worked on the project in strict secrecy, sharing details of the album with a small circle of people and continually shifting the deadline, which was only finalized a week before its release.
 She later explained that her intent was to reinstate the idea of an album release as a significant, exciting event that had lost meaning in the face of hype created around singles.

 Tourso and his small team of designers were tasked with designing Beyoncé's album cover, which he found difficult considering it was a visual album and thus "inundated with imagery".
+Part of Beyoncé's original notes were that she wanted "no pink" and didn't want her "[buttocks] on the cover."
 Over three months he considered over a hundred options, only to proceed with his very first idea.
 He was inspired by the cover of Metallica's eponymous fifth studio album (1991) to create a bold statement, specifically to deviate from a "beauty shot" of Beyoncé which he felt would be expected.
 They used a font similar to placards used in boxing matches to represent abrasive masculinity, which was contrasted by the greyish-pink font which they described as "a subversion of femininity".

 In early December 2013, Beyoncé and her management company Parkwood Entertainment held meetings concerning its release with executives from Columbia Records and the iTunes Store, using the code name "Lily" for the album.
 Meetings were also held with Facebook executives in regard to advertising that resulted in the album benefiting from the social network's then new "Auto Play" feature for videos.
 On December 9, 2013, Rob Stringer, Chairman of Columbia Records, knowingly told media that the album would be released at some point in 2014 and it would be "monumental".

 On December 13, 2013, the album was released in the early hours of the morning without any prior announcement or promotion exclusively on the iTunes Store.
 The singer commented that she was "bored" of her music being marketed as it had been done previously, and wanted its release to be a different experience for her fans.
 The album was available exclusively on iTunes Stores until December 20, 2013, when physical copies were distributed to other retailers.
 Parkwood Entertainment had a seventy-two-hour turnaround from the moment the album was released online to prepare its physical release.

 As soon as the album became exclusively available to iTunes Stores, Sony Music handed down an edict that forbade retailers to put the album up for pre-order, as to further protect the exclusivity with the iTunes Store.
 It was then reported that American retailers Target and Amazon Music refused to sell the physical copies of the album.
 According to a Target spokesperson, the store was only interested in retailing albums that were released digitally and physically simultaneously.
 On December 21, 2013, all the videos from the album were screened at the SVA Theater in New York City.